-FLAGSHIP 3 - RECONVERSION OF INDUSTRIAL SITES IN CRISIS THROUGH THE BIOECONOMY INVESTMENT ~ 170 M € TARGET EXPECTED IMPACTS Redevelop the old Italian non-productive industrial plants converting them to the specific needs of the innovative value chain of biobased products, in connection with the agriculture: focus the efforts on marginal lands that are not in competition with food chain, in full respect of local biodiversity and slowing down the erosion of soil and agricultural surfaces. in the primary the biorefinery Revitalize the Insert the re environmental Guarantee the full compatibility ortunity for the creation of new jobs, many of which specialize, both sector for the production and management of biomass, and within itself. local economy mediation into the general framework of the protection of resources.
-Ensure the recovery of areas reclaimed for productive use economic and temporal sustainability of the interventions by ensuring ty with the activities in place in the areas innimize secondary impacts.
+FLAGSHIP 3 - RECONVERSION OF INDUSTRIAL SITES IN CRISIS THROUGH THE BIOECONOMY INVESTMENT ~ 170 M € TARGET EXPECTED IMPACTS Redevelop the old Italian non-productive industrial plants converting them to the specific needs of the innovative value chain of biobased products, in connection with the agriculture: focus the efforts on marginal lands that are not in competition with food chain, in full respect of local biodiversity and slowing down the erosion of soil and agricultural surfaces. in the primary sector for the production and management of biomass, and within the biorefinery itself.